Chukwudi-justin/Decision-Tree-ML/README.md

 **PetalWidthCm**\
 **Species**

-# This project intends to predict the optimal number of clusters and represent it visually
+# This project intends to create decision tree classifier and visualize it graphically

 ## Result Obtained